RiganoESQ/test-repo/README.md

 ## We are building a rocket which
-The rocket will be named IKU
+The rocket will be named IKU RELOADED